raspberrypilearning/sweet-shop-reaction-game/worksheet.md

     **Warning!** You can damage your Raspberry Pi if you do not use the GPIO pins correctly!

-Your sweet input device is not a real button and will not give accurate results for your game.
+Remember that your sweet input device is not a real button and will not give accurate results for your game.
 It is just a bit of fun.

 ## Put it all in a box!